As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Backpack:

 Use a backpack to have something to carry all of your tools.
-Be sure that this backpack can take a drop on a rock and is durable enough to not disturb your stones or gems inside.
+Be sure that this backpack can take a drop on a rock and is durable enough not to disturb your stones or gems inside.
 You also want to purchase a backpack big enough for the extra collectibles you obtain.

 - Wrapping Paper:

-Even if your rocks or stones are not as delicate as a fossil you may still want to wrap your items up in paper or cloth.
+Even if your rocks or stones are not as delicate as a fossil, you may still want to wrap your items up in paper or cloth.

 This can also help to keep your backpack clean as well.
 You can use a newspaper or anything else that you feel will keep your stones from chipping.